 Are you still resident in your home country?

-Then you will need to apply for a visa for the purpose of self-employed occupation at the competent German mission near you.
+In this case, you will need to apply for a visa for the purpose of self-employed occupation at the relevant German mission near you.
 The points of contact in your home country can be found on our "Local contacts" map.

-Before you apply, you should ask your competent German mission about the documentation you will require.
-You might also find support at the German Chambers of Commerce and at German Business Associations abroad.
+Before you apply, you should ask the relevant German mission about the documentation you will require.
+You can also find support at the German Chambers of Commerce and at German Business Associations abroad.
 Similarly, institutions in the place where you intend to take up residence may be able to help: for example the Chambers of Industry and Commerce or the “Welcome Centres” which have been set up in some German states.

 A residence permit for the purpose of self-employment will allow you to set up a self-employed or freelance business in Germany.
 Find out here what kind of business set-up is most suitable for you.